HBO Max: Australia and New Zealand

+On February 25, 2025, Warner Bros.
+Discovery (WBD) announced that Max would be launched as a standalone service in Australia on March 31, 2025.
+Foxtel and Binge will lose access to most HBO and Max Originals, but Foxtel subscribers will be provided a 'Basic with Ads' plan at no extra cost if they have a compatible Foxtel IQ box.

-Southeast Asia, India, Hong Kong and Taiwan
+Southeast Asia, India, Hong Kong, and Taiwan

 In June 2021, WarnerMedia appointed a managing director for the launch of HBO Max in eight territories across Southeast Asia and the exploration of the possibilities to launch HBO Max in the Indian market.

 Warner Bros.
-Discovery India decided to premiere their HBO Max original programming, including their original films, on Amazon Prime Video, and on Disney+ Hotstar due to a previously established deal in 2016.
+Discovery India decided to premiere their HBO Max original programming, including their original films, on Amazon Prime Video.
+It later started to gradually migrate to Viacom18's JioCinema from May 13, 2023 onwards and finished by late 2023.
+On February 14, 2025, JioCinema merged with Disney+ Hotstar to form JioHotstar which integrates HBO contents that were previously on JioCinema.

-The plans to launch HBO Max in Southeast Asia were later halted.
+Originally, HBO Max was planned to launch in Southeast Asia, but was halted.
+Instead, it launched as Max in Malaysia, Indonesia, Thailand, Singapore, Philippines, Hong Kong, and Taiwan on November 19, 2024, replacing the HBO Go Asia services.